bluepeter/alphagroove/README.md

 AlphaGroove can generate high-quality chart images for each entry signal it detects.
 These charts:

-- Show 5 trading days prior to the entry signal plus the current day's data
+- Show the current day (up to the entry point) and 1 previous trading day
-- Include OHLC candlesticks for price action analysis
+- Are rendered as Candlestick charts for detailed OHLC analysis
-- Display volume data
+- Display volume data below the price chart
-- Highlight the entry point with a marker
+- Highlight the entry point with a marker (Note: entry point marker not yet implemented)
 - Only include regular market hours (9:30 AM - 4:00 PM ET)
 - Organize charts by pattern name for easy reference
-- Save as PNG image files for easy sharing and inclusion in reports
+- Save as both SVG (vector) and high-quality PNG (300 DPI, white background) image files for easy sharing and inclusion in reports

 To generate charts: